NouanceLabs/payload-meilisearch/README.md

-# Payload Meilisearch Plugin
+# Payload Meilisearch Plugin (ALPHA)

 A plugin for [Payload CMS](https://github.com/payloadcms/payload) to connect [Meilisearch](https://meilisearch.com) and Payload.

-Core features:
+Planned features:

+- Sync collections on create, update or delete (in progress)
+- Support all field types of Payload (in progress)
+- Support for Payload's versioning system (planned)
+- Support Meilisearch index options for filtering and sorting (planned)

 ## Installation